Alzamend Neuro™ Launches Pursuit to Secure FDA IND and First Stage Clinicals

 An estimated 5.5 million Americans have Alzheimer’s disease, and one in three seniors die with Alzheimer’s or another form of dementia.
 Alzheimer's disease is one of the costliest chronic diseases to society, and the Alzheimer’s Association estimates that the total care for Alzheimer’s and other dementias in 2017 cost the nation more than $259 billion.

 The Company recommends any investors to read its Form 1-A Offering Statement and other public reports and financial statements that may be filed with the Securities and Exchange Commission for further information.
 All public filings, financial statements, management profiles and other Company information are available on the Company’s web site, www.Alzamend.com™.
-Some of the content of this press release was reprinted by permission of the USF Technology Transfer Office and the Director of Strategic Communications for the University of South Florida Research & Innovation Department.
+The some of the content of this press release was reprinted by permission of the USF Technology Transfer Office and the Director of Strategic Communications for the University of South Florida Research & Innovation

 About Alzamend Neuro™, Inc.